lcrawlab/ashapesampler/README.md

 [truncnorm](https://cran.r-project.org/web/packages/truncnorm/index.html)

-Note that the latest BAKR and RATE functions are also included in the `Software` directory for this repo.
 Unless stated otherwise, the easiest method to install many of these packages is with the following example command entered in an R shell:

     install.packages("alphahull", dependecies = TRUE)